dotnet/performance/src/benchmarks/README.md

 }
 ```

-Any public, non-generic type with public `[Benchmark]` method in this assembly will be auto-detected and added to the benchmarks list.
+Any public, non-sealed type with public `[Benchmark]` method in this assembly will be auto-detected and added to the benchmarks list.

 ## Running